 Ulster recognises a number of other English language tests and comparable IELTS equivalent scores.

-HNC requirement in a Construction or Civil Engineering subject is overall Distinction to include 75 level 4 credits at Distinction and a Merit in the Level 4 Maths module for year one entry.
+HNC requirement in a Construction or Civil Engineering subject is overall Merit to include 60 level 4 credits at Distinction and a Merit in the Level 4 Maths module for year one entry.

 Ulster Foundation Degree